onap/vnfrqts-requirements/docs/Chapter7.rst

 The Chef configuration management mechanism follows a client-server model.
 It requires the presence of a Chef-Client on the VNF that will be directly managed by a Chef Server.
-The Chef-client will register with the appropriate Chef Server and are managed via ‘cookbooks’ and configuration attributes loaded on the Chef Server which contain all necessary information to execute the appropriate actions on the VNF via the Chef-client.
+The Chef-client will register with the appropriate Chef Server and are managed via 'cookbooks' and configuration attributes loaded on the Chef Server which contain all necessary information to execute the appropriate actions on the VNF via the Chef-client.